lucide-icons/lucide/docs/guide/basics/color.md

 Read more about [ `currentColor` on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#currentcolor_keyword)

+## Adjust the color using props

+By passing props the color can adjusted by using the color prop on the element.

+**Example using a Lucide icon with color prop**

+<Sandpack
+  template="react"
+  :theme="sandpackTheme"
+  :files="iconColorExampleFiles"
+  :customSetup='{
+    dependencies: {
+      "lucide-react": "latest"
+    }
+  }'
+  :options="{
+    editorHeight: 480,
+  }"
+/>

 ## Using parent elements text color value

 Because the color of lucide icons uses `currentColor`, the color of the icon depends on the color of the parent.